I have recorded nearly 1,000 podcast episodes. My team has created and produced more than a dozen separate shows for corporate clients and ourselves.

 When we send the Squadcast request, we also send to the guests our guest guidelines for the podcast, so they have a better feel for what’s going to happen while recording.

 At this stage, we also gets the mailing address for the guest.
 Why?
 Because….

 4. Send Guests a Gift Before the Show

 We want guests on our podcasts to be treated like somebody special (because they are!), and we want the audio quality of the shows to be as good as it can be.

 We now send all guests a USB headset and a thank you note, via Amazon.

 Here’s the headset we send to guests.

 Does that expense add up?
 Sure it does.
-We’ll send at least 75 of those headsets in 2015, so the annual cost for this piece of our podcast production checklist is nearly $2,000.
 But, we’re always trying to raise the bar and differentiate.
 It’s worth it (to me).